 The journey to becoming a CPA in Florida is governed by specific requirements set by the Florida Board of Accountancy.
 These requirements ensure that all CPAs possess the necessary knowledge, skills, and ethical understanding to perform professionally at the highest standards.
 Let's delve into these requirements in greater detail.

-• Your degree should be in accounting or a closely related field from an accredited institution.
-The accreditation ensures the quality and recognition of your education.
+A degree in accounting or a closely related field from an accredited school.

 How to Become a Financial Advisor